Tag Archives: Australia

 The War Graves cemetery is dominated by a tall central ‘Cross of Sacrifice’.
 The manicured lawns and straight lines of almost 500 grey granite grave-markers are a poignant sight.
 When visiting any memorial, I like to read as many names as I can.
 Here are the tombstones of 16 WWI Veterans, 477 WW2 Veterans and 4 Veterans of the Vietnam War.
 Walking along the rows I became aware of a great blaze of colour off to one side of the main section.
 I wandered off to investigate and was truly astonished at what I found.

 I entered an enclosed area marked ‘Dutch War Cemetery’ and surmised that perhaps floral tributes had been placed to mark a day of significance to the local Dutch community.
-There was a number of small neat gravestones – each with a single rose, already fading – and some had been displaced by the wind.
+There was a number of small neat gravestones – each with a single rose, already fading – with some already displaced by the wind.
 I was puzzled to see children buried here – one headstone for a child aged 1, another for a child aged 15, the latter with a bunch of fresh flowers wrapped in a sunshine yellow bouquet.

-The Netherlands Annex to the Perth Commonwealth War Cemetery
+The Netherlands Annex to the Perth Commonwealth War Cemetery (Image Thesilvervoice)

-Fresh wreaths and floral bouquets decorated with the national colours of the Netherlands.
+Fresh wreaths and floral bouquets decorated with the national colours of the Netherlands.(Image Thesilvervoice)

 Still puzzled, I made my way towards the formal wreaths placed below a wall plaque..